MLB Rumors: New York Yankees Could Acquire Matt Harvey?

 — Jeff Eisenband (@JeffEisenband) May 4, 2018

 Moving across town and playing for the Yankees would be an opportunity to prove the Mets wrong.
 Harvey has been adamant that he isn’t being used correctly, which is something he could prove in town with the Yankees.
-He could become a very important part of a World Series contending roster as well.
+He could become a very important part of a World Series-contending roster as well.

 Feinsand also makes a good point about how the New York media would react to Harvey playing for the Yankees.